cognitect-labs/vase/samples/petstore-full/README.md

 - During the user authentication, the password in the query result will be decrypted and compared to the input (post-process).

-This user management section shows how Vase users can add pre/post processes before/after transactions or queries.
+These pre/post processes are done by custom interceptors.
 See [petstore-full-user.edn](resources/petstore-full-user.edn) and [interceptors.clj](src/petstore_full/interceptors.clj) for details.
 Vase's core actions such as #vase/transact or #vase/query are also interceptors.
 Given that, to add another custom interceptors to the interceptor chain, list those in a vector including Vase's actions.
-This is done in the descriptor(s).

 This app's login/logout does nothing for other operations unlike original Swagger example.